crazy2be/buildblast/README.md

 ------------------
 - Scene is populated by calling add on a THREE.Mesh(geometry, CHUNK_MATERIAL).
 - THREE.Mesh is created with a geometry and a THREE.MeshBasicMaterial (or any Material type).
-- A geometry is simple an object with a .offsets and .attributes.
+- A geometry is a THREE.BufferGeometry, which just has its attributes and offsets set.
 - .offsets is in the form:

 ```JavaScript